RonIsakov/RonIsakov/README.md

 [A short video explaining the project](https://drive.google.com/file/d/1X9dtGl5wVnmnufk-g4SjoBuvl5UeARAo/view?usp=sharing)

-## professional experience -AI agent developer Intern – ThetaRay 2025-present
+## professional experience - **AI agent developer Intern**
 - Collaborate with the Data team to design and develop LLM agents that automate analyst workflows.
 - I implement LLM decision logic and multi-agent orchestration in Python with LangChain and LangGraph on Azure AI Foundry integrate with internal APIs and databases.

 ## Military service Team leader – Yahalom 2019-2023
-• Led a bomb-disposal team in Yahalom, operating drones, robots, and classified EOD tech in combat conditions.
+- **Led a bomb-disposal team in Yahalom**, operating drones, robots, and classified EOD tech in combat conditions.
-• As an NCO I excelled in teamwork and communication, effectively coordinating with R&D teams, intelligence units, and field personnel to ensure mission success.
+- As an NCO I excelled in teamwork and communication, effectively coordinating with R&D teams, intelligence units, and field personnel to ensure mission success.